 To receive additional PASSS funding, the family must complete the Application for Additional Post Adoption Special Services Subsidy (PASSS) Funding for Extraordinary Circumstances.
 The benefit application must be made at the county department of job and family services, local Benefit Bank Site or https://benefits.ohio.gov/.

 State Adoption Maintenance Subsidy (SAMS) program provides financial assistance to families based on children’s special needs at the time of the adoptive placement.
 Application for SAMS must be made prior to the final decree of adoption.
 Once an adoption has been finalized, a child will not be eligible for SAMS but may be eligible for Post Adoption Special Services Subsidy (PASSS).

 The benefits of the SAMS program are a monthly adoption assistance payment and/or a Medicaid card.
 Medicaid cards are available to children with mental, physical or rehabilitative needs.
 The benefit application must be made at the county department of job and family services, local Benefit Bank Site or https://benefits.ohio.gov/.

 Oklahoma offers what is known as Special Services.
 A special service is usually a one-time payment and is used to meet a child’s needs that cannot be met by the adoptive parents and are not covered under any other program for which the child would qualify.
-Funding is available for services not met by the family’s private insurance or Medicaid.
+These services may include corrective medical equipment, such as leg braces, prostheses and walkers.
 Adoptive parents must first seek and exhaust all resources, both public and private, before Special Services are available.

 Oregon may provide one-time payments for services approved in exceptional cases as negotiated between Oregon Department of Human Services (ODHS) and the adoptive family.
 ODHS may authorize these expenses for a limited duration, subject to the agency’s discretion and availability of resources.
 If necessary, the family will be requested to provide documentation substantiating the need for assistance to ODHS.
 Payment is made to the adoptive family who is then responsible for reimbursing the provider for services.